matuzalemmuller/sistemas-multiagentes/jpn_auction-assignment2/README.md

 * Agent-only logic: implemented in the `ja` folder
 * Agent & Environment logic: implemented in the `jaca` folder
-* Agent, Environment & Organisation: implemented in the `jacamo` folder
+* Agent, Environment & Organisation logic: implemented in the `jacamo` folder